madkins23/lsp-tester/README.md

 ```shell
 lsp-tester -serverPort=8006
 ```
-About all this will show is whatever startup request is made when the VSCode extension tries to connect to its REPL Server.
+About all this will show is whatever startup message(s) is(are) sent when the VSCode extension tries to connect to its REPL Server.

 If the extension code is able to re-connect after its server goes down